-- 1) Meet with their immediate supervisor and agree to a written plan, acceptable to the Agency for transitional staffing of their position. - 2) Submit a letter of resignation in accordance with "A" above - 3) Be eligible for re-hire, or retirement, and have no pending or unresolved disciplinary or grievance issues.
+- 1) Meet with their immediate supervisor and agree to a written plan, acceptable to the Agency for transitional staffing of their position. - 2) Submit a letter of resignation in accordance with "A" above - 3) BBe eligible for re-hire, or retirement, and have no pending or unresolved disciplinary or grievance issues. - 3)-Work the entire notice period other than pre-approved days off or holidays.